-She put one hand into her satchel bag, as if reaching for something.
+She put one hand into her satchel, as if reaching for something.
 “Stay away.
-I have a knife,” she said.
+I have a knife.”
 She rolled the dice but it came up snake eyes.

 “Oh really?”
 He snapped open a larger than normal switch blade.
 “So do I.”

 Nellie turned to run.
 In seconds, the shadow man was upon her, grabbing her hair, flinging her backwards into his arms.